sarasg89/replicating-portfolio/README.md

 [This](https://stackoverflow.com/questions/41938718/how-to-download-files-using-axios) post on Stack Overflow helped me figure out how to download files using Axios.

 In order to get the modal to work with React, I had to read some articles that explained how to write a function to show/hide the modal.
 I found [this](https://react-bootstrap.github.io/components/modal/) one especially helpful.

+I used the same [site](https://react-bootstrap.github.io/components/offcanvas/) to work out the off-canvas navbar.

 ## License